sunaku/tork/README.md

 Configuration options
 ------------------------------------------------------------------------------

-### TestR::Config.max_concurrent_tests
+### TestR::Config.max_forked_workers

-Maximum number of test files to run concurrently.
-The default value is the number of detected processors on your system, or just 1 if detection fails.
+Maximum number of worker processes at any given time.
+The default value is the number of processors detected on your system, or 1 if detection fails.

 ### TestR::Config.overhead_load_paths